Patient Rights and Responsibilities

 - Any other matters that pertain to your health, including perceived safety risks

-- Providing the hospital or your prescriber with a copy of your advance directive and MOLST, if you have them.
+- Providing the hospital or your provider with a copy of your Advance Directive and/or MOLST, if you have them.

 - Asking questions when you do not understand information or instructions.

-- Telling your prescriber if you believe you can’t follow through with your treatment plan.
+- Telling your provider if you believe you cannot follow through with your treatment plan.

-- Outcomes if you do not follow the care, treatment and services plan.
+- Outcomes if you do not follow your care, treatment and/or services plans.

 - Reporting changes in your condition or symptoms, including pain, to a member of the health care team.

-- Acting in a considerate and cooperative manner and respecting the rights and property of others.
+- Acting in a considerate and cooperative manner and respecting the rights, safety and property of others.

 - Following the rules and regulations of the health care facility.

-- Keeping your scheduled outpatient appointments or cancelling them in advance if at all possible.
+- Keeping your scheduled outpatient appointments or cancelling them in advance if possible.